Discrimination Against Hispanic Heritage: A Closer Look at National Origin Discrimination in Housing

 Conclusion

 Discrimination has no place in a country built on the ideals of freedom, equality, and opportunity.
-By upholding these principles in housing and beyond, we honor not just Hispanic Americans but every citizen and resident who calls the United States home.
-If you believe you've been a victim of housing discrimination based on your national origin, contact us to file a complaint.
+By upholding these principles in housing, we honor not just Hispanic Americans but all Americans.
 Discrimination undermines the values we celebrate during Hispanic Heritage Month, and it's up to us to ensure it finds no refuge in our communities.
+If you believe you've been a victim of housing discrimination based on your national origin, contact us by clicking the contact below.

 Tasha Lynch, Manager of Operations and Investigations